 Hi there!
 My name is M Delagarza and I’m a mother of three wonderful children.
 I live in Guadalupe, California, one hour from Santa Barbara.
 I’m 23 years old and I literally have a mouthful of problems.
 I do need to say this wasn’t always so…

-I had a big bright white smile, and I used to be complemented on my straight white teeth.
-Now when I look in the mirror it is unpleasant and try not to, but when I do I feel as if I'm looking at a complete stranger’s smile.
+I had a big bright white smile, and I used to be complimented on my straight white teeth.
+Now when I look in the mirror it is unpleasant and tries not to, but when I do I feel as if I’m looking at a complete stranger’s smile.

 My eyes fill with tears and I close my mouth and try not to smile anymore because I feel ashamed and embarrassed of my smile and breath.
 It hurts when someone asks “what happened to your teeth?”
 I feel like hiding under a rock!

 It’s almost humiliating to me.
 I’m sure you’re wondering what happened to my teeth as well, so here goes…

 I was walking to my car after visiting my grandma when two men approached me as if they came out of nowhere, they were very quiet while approaching me so I was startled by them, but when one of the men asked me for the time, I had no suspicions; I looked down at my watch and when doing so, I felt a fist in my face.

 I had been hit three to four times on mouth and nose and head.
 My purse was ripped off my arm and the two men ran off in to their dark world with my money, and till this day they have yet to face justice.